-The General Feature Instance package and its contained classes are not included in the Edition 2, as the General feature instances are no longer required in either the Observation or Sample models.
+The General Feature Instance package and its contained classes are not included in the ISO 19156:2022, as the General feature instances are no longer required in either the Observation or Sample models.

-The Temporal Coverage package and its contained classes are not included in the Edition 2, as defining temporal coverages and characteristics of Observations with timeseries result values are considered out-of-scope for this specification.
-It is expected that the OGC Standard Timeseries Profile of Observations and Measurements (OGC 15-043r3) based on the 19156:2011 (Edition 1) UML model will be revised to profile the Edition 2 model instead, and to provide a detailed conceptual model for Observations with temporal coverage type results.
+The Temporal Coverage package and its contained classes are not included in the ISO 19156:2022, as defining temporal coverages and characteristics of Observations with timeseries result values are considered out-of-scope for this specification.
+It is expected that the OGC Standard Timeseries Profile of Observations and Measurements (OGC 15-043r3) based on the 19156:2011 (ISO 19156:2011) UML model will be revised to profile the ISO 19156:2022 model instead, and to provide a detailed conceptual model for Observations with temporal coverage type results.

 (informative) Best practices in use of the Observation and Sampling models